 - LIS 631: Emerging Technological Trends in Information Access (3)

 - LIS 632: Managing School/Library Computer Laboratories (3)

 - LIS 635: Media Production Services for Library Programs (3)

 Minimum Program Requirement

-- Nineteen hours are selected with advisement from other graduate courses in Library and Information Studies or cognate fields.
+- Eighteen hours are selected with advisement from other graduate courses in Library & Information Science or cognate fields.
 Students in licensure programs in school and public libraries should confer with faculty for specific requirements.

 Three-year Plan of Courses